ADA-Pi/STAKE_POOL_FAQ/FAQ.md

 - How many relays
 - Security Risks compared to other ways to run a pool
 - Difficulty to set up a Pi Cardano SPO
-- Can I use other ARM CPU SBCs like BanaPi or Jetson Nano X or Macmini M1
+- Can I use other ARM CPU SBCs like BananaPi or Jetson Nano X or Macmini M1
 - What is the power consumption difference?
+- What are the operational cost